 Leaving Chhota Imbambara and continuing straight to the north, one discovers the bubbling Old Chowk, the old market of Lucknow, famous for its street food: kebabs and mutton biryani rice but also the famous ‘Malai makhan’ (a sweet cream snack, a specialty from Lucknow) and ‘thandai’, an almond and spicy drink.

-The Jama Masjid Mosque is a 5-minute walk from the Chhota Imambara, and it is one of the most beautiful mosques in India.
+The Jama Masjid is a 5-minute walk from the Chhota Imambara, and it is surely one of the most beautiful mosques in India.
 Non-Muslims can not get inside but the outside itself is worth a look.

 Nawab Ahmed Shah built this mosque in 1423 (his tomb is inside it), entirely in yellow sandstone.
 Its arches combine Hindu and Mughal styles and are finely carved and decorated with floral motifs.
 The entrance arch, in particular, is a delight.